OliverKiara/Ecommerce_webapp/README.md

-# Advance_Shopping_cart
+# Western Graphics cart
-Advanced Shopping Cart Tutorial With Php and MySqli Database
+Shopping Cart in Php and MySqli Database

 Before you execute this project make sure you insert values in the database. to insert values in the database just type this command.